This here article/review type thing follows on from my blog post last year showcasing talented, up and coming indie artists.

-Each track has an ethereal quality, its own purpose and significance but for me, ‘Prana’ embodies everything I love about this playlist.
+Each track has an ethereal quality, its own purpose and significance but for me, ‘Prana’ embodies everything I love about this record.
 The transitions are smooth with interesting progressions and bring forth multiple emotions.

-A year on and these tracks still give me much comfort when I am feeling a bit shite but are equally so versatile that they pick me up and zen me out on a nice wee sunny day.
+A year on and these tracks still give me much comfort when I am feeling a bit blue but are equally so versatile that they pick me up and zen me out on a nice wee sunny day.

 I’ve rediscovered my love of instrumental music through Bora’s guitar compositions, won’t you do the same?
 Check him out here...

 Ortense Blue – ‘Safe to make a sound’ (EP)